tapasrastogi2411/African-Impact-Challenge/doc/sprint1_marking.md

     - 1 mark = documentation has been created, but portions of the codebase are un-documented or the documentation is vague/not helpful
   - 0 marks = documentation has not been created

-  Your Mark: 0 / 3
+  Your Mark: 2 / 3

-Please correct me if I'm wrong, but I was unable to find any documentation.
+No documentation for frontend

 ---